Why is My Refrigerator Not Cooling?

 One of the most likely problems with fridges not cooling correctly stems from a broken evaporator fan or fan motor.

-If you have a stuck fan blade or lousy evaporator fan motor, the cold air cannot be circulated and distributed adequately to the freezer and fridge.
+If the fan blade is stuck or the evaporator fan motor is lousy, the cold air cannot be circulated and distributed adequately to the freezer and fridge.

-The evaporator fan is responsible for circulating air throughout the fridge and freezer; if it’s not working, your food will not get the cold air it needs.
+The evaporator fan circulates air throughout the fridge and freezer; if it’s not working, your food will not get the cold air it needs.

 Follow These 7 Steps: To Replace “Evaporator Fan Motor.”